Rüstem's Bookshop: History

 Inside the bookshop, with floor-to-ceiling shelves.

-The bookshop opened in 1937 by Kemal Rüstem.
+The bookshop was opened in 1937 by Kemal Rüstem.
 The building housing the current bookshop was built in 1917, located inside the Walled City of Nicosia, intended to be the house of the Rüstem family.
 The building possesses a blend of Ottoman and British architectural styles, and consists of traditional Cypriot stone on the first floor, alongside Ottoman architectural features on the second floor.
-Inside of the bookshop is a mesmerising homage to books, with towering floor to ceiling shelves, ladders and vintage items, alongside a courtyard.
+Inside the bookshop is a mesmerising homage to books, with towering floor-to-ceiling shelves, ladders and vintage items, alongside a courtyard.

 Established under British rule, the bookshop initially sold novels, guides, maps and postcards, and up until the 1970s, it was the largest bookshop selling books in English on the island.
-A serious man who always wore a suit, Kemal Rüstem started by catering to visitors and the British clientele when it first opened, and quickly became a favourite meeting place of Cypriot intellectuals and the British colonial elite.
+A serious man who always wore a suit, Kemal Rüstem started by catering to visitors and the British clientele when it first opened, and it quickly became a favourite meeting place of Cypriot intellectuals and the British colonial elite.